core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Srdjan Krco, Szymon Sasin, Kerry Lynn, Esko Dijk, Anders Brandt, Matthieu Vial, Mohit Sethi, Sampo Ukkola and Linyi Tian have provided helpful comments, discussions and ideas to improve and shape this document.
+Section 9 is based on an earlier draft by Kerry Lynn.
 Zach would also like to thank his colleagues from the EU FP7 SENSEI project, where many of the resource directory concepts were originally developed.

 # Changelog

+changes from -06 to -07

+* added text in the discovery section to allow content format hints to be exposed in the discovery link attributes

+* editorial updates to section 9

+* update author information

+* minor text corrections

 Changes from -05 to -06